These sugar cookie bars are soft and sweet with a smooth layer of icing that is sprinkled on top. Perfect for your next party!

 Add to your Sugar Cookie Bars with these Quick and Easy Variations

 The sugar cookie bar recipe is easy to customize for holidays, birthdays, family parties, and barbecues.
 You can add different colors to the frosting, festive sprinkles.

-You can cut these up easily in squares, rectangles, diamonds, and even in triangles.
+- Slice: You can cut these up easily in squares, rectangles, diamonds, and even triangles.

-For diamonds cut lengthwise lines 1 ½ inches apart.
-Then cut straight lines 1 ½ inches apart diagonally across the pan.
+- Diamond-Cut: For diamonds cut lengthwise lines 1 ½ inch apart.
+Then cut straight lines 1 ½ inch apart diagonally across the pan.

 - How to freeze your sugar cookie bars?
 You should slice into squares or rectangles and place into a gallon freezer bag in a single layer.
 Squeeze as much air out as possible and seal.
 Do not layer multiple bags on top of each other as the frosting will stick.
 When the cookie bars are completely frozen the bags may be stacked.
 To serve, allow them to come to room temperature for at least 20 minutes.